bernaljg/bernaljg.github.io/_pages/about.md

 My research focuses on lowering the risks and costs of information extraction systems to enable more parties to make thorough use of them.
 In particular, I am passionate about exploring how to best leverage **foundation models** to improve **data efficiency** and **generalizability** in IE systems as well as how open-source knowledge resources like knowledge bases and taxonomies can make these systems more **interpretable** and **controllable**.

 I hope that working on improving IE systems in these **4** directions (efficiency, generalizability, interpretability and controllability) will help meet the demands of high-impact areas like clinical practice, biomedical research, law, journalism and others.
-Due to their high impact and complexity, my current work is narrowly focused on the biomedical and clinical domains.
-I am excited to continue exploring these fields throughout my PhD as well as branch out to other domains in the future. [paper](https://arxiv.org/pdf/2203.08410.pdf)
+My current work is focuses more narrowly on the biomedical and clinical domains due to their high impact and complexity, I am excited to continue exploring these fields throughout my PhD as well as branch out to other domains in the future.

 ## News